-- DO NOT submit a proposal which has not yet received an invitation to submit from a cognizant NSF SBIR/STTR Program Director.
+- DO NOT submit a proposal if your project has not yet received a Project Pitch invitation via email from an NSF SBIR/STTR Program Director.
 Proposals without this invitation will be returned without review.
-See section V.A for details. - DO INCLUDE ALL REQUIRED ELEMENTS.
+See section V. A for details - Program Director.
+Proposals without this invitation will be returned without review.
+See section V.A for details.
+DO include a copy of the email invitation to submit a full proposal (sent by an NSF Program Director in response to your Project Pitch submission), uploaded in the Other Supplementary Documents module.
+We recommend converting this email invitation into a PDF before uploading. - DO INCLUDE ALL REQUIRED ELEMENTS.
 Submit a proposal that is complete.
-Even if the FastLane system allows a proposal to be submitted without these items, ALL proposals must have each of the items listed below, WITHOUT EXCEPTION.
+Even if the FastLane system allows a proposal to be submitted without these items, ALL proposals must have each of the items listed below, WITHOUT EXCEPTION. - Project Summary - Project Description - References Cited - Biographical Sketches - Budget and Subaward Budgets - Budget Justification - Current and Pending Support - Collaborators and Other Affiliations - Facilities, Equipment and Other Resources - Supplementary Documents (all that are applicable) - DO provide a company commercialization history (if applicable).

-Project Summary

-Project Description

-References Cited

-Biographical Sketches

-Budget and Subaward Budgets

-Budget Justification

-Current and Pending Support

-Collaborators and Other Affiliations

-Facilities, Equipment and Other Resources

-Supplementary Documents (all that are applicable)

-- DO provide a company commercialization history (if applicable).
 Submit a Company Commercialization History form (on the NSF template) if your company has received an SBIR/STTR Phase II award previously (from any agency).
-DO NOT modify the NSF Company Commercialization template to include additional narrative or information beyond what is required on the form. - DO NOT submit late.
-FastLane will not permit submission after 5:00 p.m. "proposer's time" on the full proposal submission window closing date.
-Proposer's time zone is set by the company in the organization registration area of Research.gov. - DO NOT submit a Project Description that is more than 15 pages long. - DO NOT submit a Budget exceeding \$225,000. - DO NOT include any funds on Lines E2, F or G2 of the Budget.
-These are not allowable costs under a Phase I grant. - DO NOT submit a "Collaborative Proposal" (a special proposal type in FastLane).
-Collaboration with research institutions is encouraged; however, only one proposal, submitted by the company and with subawards to the research institution(s), should result. - DO NOT submit a proposal that lacks sufficient intellectual/technical or broader/commercial potential substance to justify review; does not contain research proposed in science, engineering, or education; or is not responsive to the solicitation objectives. - DO NOT upload additional information, beyond what is specifically required and permitted, into the proposal (marketing materials, research results/academic papers, patent applications, etc.) - DO NOT upload any documents to the "ADDITIONAL Single Copy Documents" subsection under the "Single Copy Documents' section in FastLane with the following exceptions: 1) you must complete the "Collaborators and Other Affiliations" section; and 2) at your option, you may also complete the "List of Suggested Reviewers" section. - DO NOT upload documents to the Supplementary Documents except those described in Supplementary Documents.
+DO NOT modify the NSF Company Commercialization template to include additional narrative or information beyond what is required on the form - DO be aware that the proposal submission system (Fastlane) will shut down at 5:00 pm "proposer's time" on the submission window closing date, but will reopen the following morning for the new submission window.
+Proposer's time zone is set by the company in the organization registration area of Research.gov. - DO NOT submit a Project Description that is more than 15 pages long. - DO NOT submit a Budget exceeding \$256,000. - DO NOT include any funds on Lines E2, F or G2 of the Budget.
+These are not allowable costs under a Phase I grant. - DO NOT submit a "Collaborative Proposal from Multiple Organizations" (a special proposal type in FastLane).
+Collaboration with research institutions is encouraged; however, only one proposal, submitted by the company and with subawards to the research institution(s), should result. - DO NOT submit a proposal that lacks sufficient intellectual/technical or broader/commercial potential substance to justify review; does not contain research proposed in science, engineering, or education; or is not responsive to the solicitation objectives.
+Note that the guidance in section V.D recommends a minimum length of 9 pages for the Project Description document, in order to provide sufficient detail on the key technical and commercial aspects of the project. - DO NOT upload additional information, beyond what is specifically required and permitted, into the proposal (marketing materials, research results/academic papers, patent applications, etc.) - DO NOT upload any documents to the "ADDITIONAL Single Copy Documents" subsection under the "Single Copy Documents' section in FastLane with the following exceptions: 1) you must submit a copy of the email invitation from an NSF Program Director in response to your submitted Project Pitch inviting your company to submit a full proposal, 2) you must complete the "Collaborators and Other Affiliations" section; and 3) at your option, you may also complete the "List of Suggested Reviewers" section. - DO NOT upload documents to the Supplementary Documents except those described in Supplementary Documents.